vysakhthek/python_projects/text_spell_checker/README.md

 If you are using the ipynb file run the install cell first

-# TextBlob is a simple library which supports complex analysis and operations on textual data.
+## TextBlob is a simple library which supports complex analysis and operations on textual data.

-Output Screen Shots:
+Output Screenshots:

 ![Screenshot from 2023-03-22 08-09-50](https://user-images.githubusercontent.com/116060493/226802574-23ca3007-99dc-46d0-82be-4ba635cdd93b.png)